phantie/personal-website-source-code/misc/public/static/articles/multilayer_cache/article.md

     inspect=lambda event: events.append(event),
 )

-# make a call with the key "a" (as we know the bucket has it)
+# Make a call with the key "a" (we know the bucket has it).
 result = files_cache_layer_partial(
     get_cache_key=lambda: "a",
     # do not bake in default because outer layers provide their own
     get_default=lambda: KEY_NOT_FOUND,
 )

-# as expected, we received unchanged value from blob
-# and cached it locally
+# As expected, we received the unchanged value from the blob and cached it locally.
-# the same call would return already cached value
+# The same call would return the already cached value.
 assert result == '{"key": "a", "value": "a"}'

 match events:
-    # one miss event got generated, because the key was missing from cache
+    # One miss event was generated because the key was missing from the cache.
     case [
         CacheLayerInspect(identifier='raw_files', value=CacheLayerInspectMiss(key='a')),
     ]: